mustafkamal/sketchup-structureline/demo/README.md

-This demo showcases the **confined masonry structure** and its available features.
+This demo showcases the general features of this extension using the confined masonry structure.
-For technical details, see the *[confined masonry standard page]*.

----

-## Creating a Structure
+## Structure

-1. Click the **Create Structure** button in the extension menu.
-2. Pick any points — you'll see a live preview of the structure.
-3. Double‑click to automatically generate a 3D model.
+To create a structure, you can click the “Create Structure” button in the extension menu and pick any points you want.
+It will show the preview of the structure you will build.
+Double click to automatically create a 3D model representation of the structure.

 *{GIF: activating structure tool, clicking points, double clicking}*